harendra-kumar/concise-haskell/language/000-composition.rst

   2) typeA + typeB -> combine -> output typeC : pure combine
   2) typeA + typeB -> combine-and-transform -> output typeC

-The product style composition combines finite number of objects of potentially different types in a custom manner.
-Further building upon this primitive composition-style we can combine arbitrary number of objects occurring in a pattern.
-For example a `semigroup` style composition uses a binary operation (a product) to combine two objects at a time and then combines the resulting object with the next object in the the input structure, finally folding the whole structure into a single object.
-A `monoid` style composition is a further specialization of semigroup where we always have a representation for an empty target container and therefore we can always fold zero or more elements.
-We call such compositions `folds` or sometimes `sum` in contrast to the product-style as the types of objects being combined are the same in each iteration.
+The product style composition combines finite number of objects of possibly different types in a custom manner i.e. the mapping can be freely defined by the programmer.
+Further using this primitive style, we can combine arbitrary number of objects occurring in a pattern.
+For example a `semigroup` style composition uses a binary operation (i.e. a product style composition) to combine two objects of the same type into another object of the same type.
+A semigroup composition can be used repeatedly to combine the resulting object with the next object in the input structure, and so on thus folding the whole structure into a single object.
+A `monoid` style composition is a further specialization of semigroup where we always require a representation for an empty or initial target container and therefore we can fold `zero or more` elements instead of `one or more` in case of a semigroup.
+We call such recursive compositions `folds` or sometimes `sum` as the types of objects being combined are all the same.

 ..
 These structures are part of `magma` family which is studied in a branch of mathematics called `modern algebra`.
 Refer to the Algebra chapter.